redsanket/spark/external/spark/guide/spark_on_yarn.rst

 Spark access from Hue
 ---------------------

-Yahoo production grids currently are on spark 1.6, sandbox and research (AR/KR/JB/TT/MR is on spark 2.1.
+Yahoo production grids currently are on spark 2.2.

 Hue currently supports pyspark and scala.
 Go to notebooks and select new notebook.
 Then in the middle of the screen you can choose either Scala or PySpark.
 Note that access to Hive from Hue is currently not supported, we are working on it.